ebender17/pizza_place/README.md

 -[X] Proper usage of Git and GitHub (frequent commits, explanatory commit messages) -[X] **6 Extra Credit**: Singleton Pattern and History Keeping -[X] **10 Extra Credit**: Kitchen View with the Observer Design Pattern.
--[ ] **2 Extra Credit**: Identify those mistakes

 **Your Grade:**  34/20

-**Notes:**
-I completed the Kitchen View with the Observer Design Pattern but I did not add in the feature for how long it has been since the order was placed.
-Therefore, I only gave myself an 8/10 for that extra credit.

-**How long did it take you to complete this assignment?**

 ______________________________________________________________________